bson/filtergen/README.md

 capturing and then populating components values in a schematic is rather tedious - and error prone.

+The schematic files probably require KiCAD v5, but it's possible they will also load into v4.

 It currently only knows of Multiple-Feedback (MFB) low-pass filters.
 These are sometimes referred to as Rauch filters in the literature.